St Teresa's RC Primary School

 - Personal development, behaviour and welfare Good 1

-- Previous Ofsted grade: Outstanding on 21st February 2008
+- Previous Ofsted grade: Requires improvement on 18th October 2017

 - Ofsted report: View the Ofsted report